-A managed fund describes an investment vehicle that is managed by a fund manager.
-Simple enough.
+A managed fund is an investment vehicle that a fund manager looks after.
 Its basic structure involves a type of trust called a unit trust.
-The trustee (or fund manager) manages a portfolio of investments (such as ASX shares) for the beneficiaries of the trust.
+The trustee (or fund manager) manages a portfolio of investments, such as ASX shares or corporate bonds, on behalf of the trust's beneficiaries.

-In order to become a beneficiary, you must buy shares or ‘units’ in the trust.
-The number of units you own represents a proportional interest in the trust (similar to shares of a company).
-Think of buying into a managed fund as pooling your capital with other investors, with a fund manager monitoring your investments and making decisions on your behalf with the aim of maximising your returns.
+Think of buying into a managed fund as pooling your capital with other investors, with a fund manager monitoring your investments and making decisions on your behalf to try to maximise returns.

 Advantages of a managed fund

-Managed funds are one of the oldest investment vehicles around, far pre-dating ETFs.
+Managed funds are among the oldest investment vehicles around, far pre-dating exchange-traded funds (ETFs).
 The appeal of a managed fund is relatively simple.

-Firstly, it enables an investor to pool their capital with other investors in order to invest in assets that may be out of reach for an individual, such as property, mortgage-backed securities or corporate or government bonds.
+Firstly, it enables investors to pool their capital with other investors to invest in assets that may otherwise be out of their financial reach, such as property, mortgage-backed securities, or corporate or government bonds.

-Secondly, it provides an easy way for an investor to invest in shares or other assets without having to manage the investments themselves.
-If you have money to invest, but don't know anything about investing, managed funds are always an easy option.
+Secondly, it provides an easy way for investors to invest in shares or other assets without personally managing their investments.
+If you have money to invest but don't know anything about investing, managed funds are an easy option.

-That means you can directly apply for additional units in the fund straight from the manager.
-These will normally be issued after market close at a fund-determined price.
-As such, you can often invest as little as $50 or $100 at a time without paying brokerage fees (although the fund manager may charge a small fee or spread), which works well for a dollar-cost averaging strategy.
+That means you can apply for additional units in the fund directly from the fund manager.
+These will typically be issued after the market close at a fund-determined price.
+As such, you can often invest as little as $50 or $100 at a time without paying brokerage fees (although the fund manager may charge a small fee or 'spread').
+This makes managed funds well suited for a dollar-cost averaging strategy.

 The managed fund structure does have its fair share of critics.

-The foremost disadvantage is fees.
-Managed funds often charge far higher fees than an ETF or even an LIT or listed investment company (LIC).
+The foremost disadvantage is the high fees charged by fund managers.
+Managed funds often charge far higher fees than ETFs, LITs, or listed investment companies (LICs).

-A managed fund will often ask a fee of 1%, 1.5% or even 2% per annum (often with an additional performance fee as well).
-In contrast, it's not uncommon to find index ETFs with management fees of 0.1% per annum or lower.
+A managed fund will typically ask for a management fee of 1%, 1.5%, or even 2% per annum and may also charge an additional performance fee or establishment fee.
+In contrast, it's not uncommon to find index fund ETFs with a management fee of 0.1% per annum or lower.

-So, in order for a managed fund to be ‘worth it’ for an investor, it has to consistently deliver a post-fee market-beating performance every year — a feat that many managed funds struggle to accomplish.
+So, for a managed fund to be worthwhile to an investor, it has to consistently deliver a post-fee, market-beating performance each year — a feat that many managed funds struggle to accomplish.

 Another problem with managed funds is their open-ended nature.
-Unlike an individual company or an LIC, there is not a finite number of shares on issue for a managed fund.
-That means when investors buy in, units are created; and when investors sell out, those units are destroyed.
+Unlike individual companies or LICs, there is not a finite number of shares on issue with a managed fund.
+That means when investors buy into the fund, new units are created.
+When investors sell out, those units are destroyed.

-Under normal circumstances, this isn't a concern because supply and demand will not affect the performance of the fund's unit prices for its remaining investors.
+Under normal circumstances, this isn't a concern because supply and demand will not affect the fund's unit price performance for its remaining investors.
 But it can be a problem during a market panic or crash.

-If there is a massive sell-out of a managed fund's units, it can quickly run into trouble if its underlying investments are not sufficiently liquid.
+A massive sell-off of a managed fund's units can quickly run into trouble if its underlying investments are not sufficiently liquid.

 Take a property-focused managed fund as an example.
-If half the investors sell their units in a single day, the fund manager can't sell half a house in order to redeem those units.
-Because of this phenomenon, many managed funds retain the option to ‘freeze’ withdrawals in situations like these.
-That means you might not be able to pull your money out until the fund can balance its books.
+If half the investors sell their units in a single day, the fund manager can't sell half a house to redeem those units.
+Because of this phenomenon, many managed funds retain the option to freeze withdrawals in these situations.
+That means you might be unable to pull your money out until the fund can balance its books.

 The bottom line

-There is nothing wrong with the managed fund structure, and there are many managed funds out there today that have delivered market-beating performances for their investors.
-However, there are some clear disadvantages to managed funds as well, so picking the right one for your portfolio is of utmost importance.
+There is nothing wrong with the managed fund structure; many today have delivered market-beating performances for their investors.